Home

 What causes a head gasket to fail?

-Generally, head gaskets fail due to excess heat within the engine.
-A lack of coolant or improper engine care can cause this.
-Learn more about each factor below.
+Head gaskets usually fail due to excess engine heat, often from a lack of coolant or poor engine care.
+Learn more below.

 Overheating